Bob Holden: Governor of Missouri

+Holden was pro-gun, but due to some negative effects that he felt proposed legislation would have on Missouri gun owners, and due to the results of a 1999 referendum, he vetoed a concealed-carry bill passed by the Missouri General Assembly.
+This was short-lived because his veto was overridden by both the Missouri House of Representatives and Senate and the concealed-carry bill passed into law in 2003.
+Several Republican legislators who had initially voted against the bill, such as Michael Gibbons of Kirkwood, switched sides to override Holden's veto.

+Holden's biggest challenge arguably was the economy and spending.
+At various times during his administration, Holden made drastic cuts in the state's budget.
+This included cuts, proposed and enacted, to Medicaid, to education, and to the state government.
+Not helping matters, the state oversaw some 77,000 job losses in key industries due to the national recession.
+Holden did generally favor greater spending on state elementary and secondary education, but faced problems with raising funds. and he called the state legislature back into session after they had recessed for the year to ask for more state funding for education via raising taxes on casinos, but they refused additional spending.
+While wanting to raise taxes to pay for various programs, the Republican-led state legislature stymied these attempts.

 Holden was a member of the National Governors Association and was elected chair of the Midwestern Governors’ Conference which led the Midwestern states’ efforts to stimulate the economy by focusing on education and research.
 He also chaired the Governor's Ethanol Coalition and represented fellow governors on the National Medicaid Reform Task Force.
-Holden repeatedly defended Missouri's Medicaid program from cuts by the Republican legislature.

-In 2001, Holden called a special session to create Missouri's Senior Rx Program.
-Holden was pro-gun, but due to some negative effects that he felt proposed legislation would have on Missouri gun owners, he vetoed a concealed-carry bill passed by the Missouri General Assembly.
-This was short-lived because his veto was overridden by both the Missouri House of Representatives and Senate and the concealed-carry bill passed into law in 2003.

-Several Republican legislators who had initially voted against the bill, including Michael Gibbons of Kirkwood, switched sides to override Holden's veto.
-Holden favored greater spending on state elementary and secondary education.
-At one point in his term, he called the state legislature back into session after they had recessed for the year to ask for more state funding for education, but they refused additional monies.
-Holden served as a Chair of the Midwestern Governors Association in 2003.

-Holden's term as governor ended on January 10, 2005.

 2004 election

-In 2004, as Holden sought re-election, he was challenged for the Democratic nomination for governor by a fellow Democrat, State Auditor Claire McCaskill.
-McCaskill successfully tapped into broad-based disgruntlement with Holden that prompted even some Democrats to call him by the unflattering moniker "OTB" (One Term Bob).
-After Holden's approval rating steadily dropped during the second half of his term, McCaskill defeated Holden in the Democratic primary, marking the first primary loss for a sitting governor in nearly two decades.
+In March of 2003, Holden announced his bid for re-election in 2004.
+He was challenged for the Democratic nomination for governor by a fellow Democrat, State Auditor Claire McCaskill, who had won the support of officials such as former governor Roger B. Wilson.
+McCaskill based her campaign on the broad-based disgruntlement with Holden that prompted even some Democrats to call him by the unflattering moniker "OTB" (One Term Bob).
+However, Holden still had some support among the state establishment, and prominent backers in U.S. House Minority Leader Dick Gephardt and former U.S. Senator Thomas Eagleton.
+After Holden's approval rating steadily dropped during the second half of his term, McCaskill defeated Holden in the Democratic primary, marking the first primary loss for a sitting governor since 1994 and the first loss for a sitting governor in Missouri's history.

 McCaskill lost the November 2 general election to Republican Secretary of State Matt Blunt.
+Holden's term ended on January 10, 2005.